 In the past 50 years, the deterioration of nature has been driven by the different causes we have mentioned earlier.

 Biodiversity encompasses more than just the animals we can see.
-It includes bacteria and tiny genes as well as entire ecosystems like the Amazon rainforest.
-This creates a figure of 1.5 million identified species in the world.
-But, the true figure is estimated to be 10 million or 2 billion species.
-This is because we haven’t explored 95% of the ocean where other species are still unknown.
-This makes it harder for our scientists and biologists to provide an actual data.
+It includes bacteria, tiny genes, and entire ecosystems like the Amazon rainforest.
+This creates a figure of 2.16 million identified species worldwide (WAF).
+But the true figure is estimated to be 10 million or 2 billion species.
+This is because we haven’t explored 95% of the ocean, where other species are still unknown.
+This makes it harder for our scientists and biologists to provide actual data.

-A recent report found that a quarter of our plant and animal species face extinction within decades unless we take action.
+A recent report found that unless we take action, a quarter of our plant and animal species face extinction within decades.

 The Relationship Of Business to Biodiversity Loss

-Companies and brand are linked with biodiversity more than we care to think.
+Companies and brands are linked with biodiversity more than we care to think.

 Why Should Businesses Care